Skip to Content

 Installation

-Once Prometheus and the corresponding data sources are ready, you can begin deploying the Workload Autoscaler component from the Workloads page.
+Once Prometheus and the corresponding data sources are ready, you can begin deploying the Workload Autoscaler component from the Optimization page.

 If you are unsure of your Prometheus endpoint, please reach out to our technical support team for guidance.

-Note: By default, after deployment the Workload Autoscaler will automatically calculate recommendations for certain workloads but will not apply updates.
-Once the deployment is complete, you can configure a AutoscalingPolicy to adjust workload recommendations and update strategies.
+By default, after deployment the Workload Autoscaler will automatically calculate recommendations for certain workloads but will not apply updates.
+Once the deployment is complete, you can configure a AutoscalingPolicy and RecommendationPolicy to update strategies and adjust workload recommendations.

 Upgrade and Uninstall